galopago/misistemita/c-breakouts/c01/README.md

 ## Usage example #1

-Temperature sensor using an ESP32 for reading the DS18B20 sensor and commuticate to the RAK811 LoRa module through UART.
-The circuit is powered by 2xAA Batteries
+LoRa temperature sensor, using an ESP32 for reading the DS18B20 device and communicate  with the RAK811 LoRa module through UART.
+The circuit is powered by 2xAA Batteries.